derekwang99/DH110-DEREKWANG/web_documentation.md

 ## Design Statement

-The purpose of this project is to create a product that connects local senior citizens with each other with the goal of improving mental health through companionship.
-This project aims to not only make communication between senior citizens more accessible by providing a space dedicated to their age group, but also to create a friendly product that is as personal as possible to make users feel cared for.
+The purpose of this project is to create a product that connects local senior citizens with the goal of improving mental health through companionship.
+This project aims to make communication between senior citizens more accessible by providing a safe space dedicated to their age group and also aims to create a personalized experience that makes users feel cared for.

 <br>